babel-utils/babel-plugin-tester/README.md

 > [directory name][40] of [`filepath`][52].

 > `.babelrc`, `.babelrc.json`, `.babelrc.js`, `.babelrc.cjs`, and `.babelrc.mjs`
-> config files in fixture directories are supported out-of-the-box, though
+> config files in fixture directories are technically supported out-of-the-box,
-> `.mjs` config files will cause an error if using an older babel version
+> though `.mjs` config files will cause a segfault until [this issue with
-> without support for asynchronous transforms.
+> V8/Chromium is resolved][53].

 And it would run four tests, one for each directory in `__fixtures__` containing a file starting with "code" or "exec".